 You're unfamiliar with the many details involved in working at height.
 But you know that one of the most important considerations is worker safety.
 Still, you're not exactly sure where to start.

 Do you need to invest in fall protection?
 Absolutely.
 But who will need it?
 And what kind of protection will they need?

 Construction Safety Risks at Height

 Falls are among the most common causes of serious work-related injuries and deaths.
-According to the Bureau of Labor Statistics, nearly 800 workers died from falls on the same level or to lower levels in 2014.
-Further, more than 261,000 workers missed one or more work days from such falls.
+According to the Bureau of Labor Statistics, 880 workers died from falls on the same level or to lower levels in 2019.
+Further, more than 244,000 workers missed one or more work days from such falls.
 This statistic refers to workers in private industry, state, and local government sectors.

 The construction industry accounts for the highest frequency of fall-related deaths.
 This is due to the often dangerous nature of the work.
 But there's good news!
 Workplace falls are entirely preventable with the proper use of fall protection devices.

 Your first step should be to familiarize yourself with OSHA fall prevention regulations.
 OSHA standard 1926.501 outlines when and how to use fall arrest systems.
 The standard encompasses various industries and situations.

 Federal regulations mandate the use of fall protection at the following elevations:

 OSHA also requires anyone working over dangerous equipment and machinery to use fall protection.
 This regulation stands regardless of the elevation distance.
 It includes anyone working above conveyors, vats, tanks, crushers, and foundry equipment.